HitakshiAjmera/Python/README.md

-# Python
-1	Program to demonstrate List in Python and List comprehension 2	Program to demonstrate Tuple in Python
+Program to demonstrate List in Python and List comprehension Program to demonstrate Tuple in Python
-3	Program to demonstrate String in Python
+Program to demonstrate String in Python
-4	Program to demonstrate usage of Lambda functions in Python
+Program to demonstrate usage of Lambda functions in Python